-My main research interests are usually described on the University’s main webpages here.
-These are about to undergo significant renovation so only contain links to publications at the current time.
 This page contains a few details of my current research.
+Links to some of my publications are on the University webpages here.
 Some links to older work have been left in place for historical interest.

 My principal research interests lie in the field of solid state chemistry and involve the synthesis, characterisation and evaluation of new materials of potential industrial and academic interest.
 Some areas where we have been active in recent years are given in the bullet points below.
 The links will take you to the journal websites.
 If you can’t read the articles there, preprint versions can be found at Durham Research Online.